 Between songs Skeena made reference to the missing and murdered women, noting that a lot of family members here and across the country will go to sleep tonight not knowing where their mother, daughter, aunt etc is and what happened to her.
 A hush fell over the audience as we considered this, amplifying the noise outside our little bubble.
 She then performed her chilling and beautiful song “Where Are You Tonight?”

 Before her next song she said “battered women goes up on nights when there’s a hockey game.
 This goes out to all the women who’re gonna get beat tonight…” And before another one she said something to the effect of: “If you find people out there spreading their poisonous nationalism, give them one of these, because nationalism is an infectious disease.”
 She showed the crowd a face mask like you’d find in a hospital.
 She handed the masks to her assistant in the front row, who started handing them out to people in the audience.
 I didn’t take one, nor did I raise my hand in solidarity when she asked us too.
-It’s not that I didn’t feel what she was saying, but I felt a journalist, that I should stand at the side and observe what was going on rather than participate (and that I’d want to write down these Olympic memories later).
+It’s not that I didn’t feel what she was saying, but I felt as though I were a journalist, and that I should stand at the side and observe rather than participate (and that I’d want to write down these Olympic memories later).
 I felt good that I got to see this side 0f the day, and that the Olympics in Vancouver were such that an anti-nationalist artist could be booked right in the middle of an orgy of nationalism and for that to be okay.
 It reflects on Vancouver, this place of great extremes and paradoxes.

 I have to admit that even though I’m not a very nationalistic person, I definitely got caught up in the excitement of Canada winning the Olympic Hockey gold.
 I’m know the excitement of the hockey and madness of Vancouver after the gold medal game will remain as one of the most vivid and amazing memories of my life.